thulab/DeepHash/README.md

 # DeepHash

 DeepHash is a lightweight deep learning to hash library that implements state-of-the-art deep hashing/quantization algorithms.
-We will implement more representative deep hashing models continuously according to our released [paper list](https://github.com/caoyue10/DeepHashingBaselines).
+We will implement more representative deep hashing models continuously according to our released [deep hashing paper list](https://github.com/caoyue10/DeepHashingBaselines).
 Specifically, we welcome other researchers to contribute deep hashing models into this toolkit based on our framework.
 We will announce the contribution in this project.

 The implemented models include: